Pack your bag for labour

 When you come home, you will not want to do much more than rest and care for your baby, so do as much planning as you can in advance.

-If you can, buy lots of basic items such as toilet paper, sanitary towels and nappies in advance.
+If you can, buy lots of basic items such as toilet paper, period pads and nappies in advance.

 If you have a freezer, you could cook some meals in advance and freeze them.